the-turing-way/the-turing-way/book/website/ethical-research/law-policy.md

 It can also be about doing work that is actively pro-rights.

 Researchers and data scientists should, in general ensure that they:
-- **respect** human rights: this means not doing work that itself abuses human rights.
+- **respect** human rights: this means not doing work that itself abuses human rights
-- **protect** human rights: this means trying to ensure that their work cannot be used by other to abuse human rights
+- **protect** human rights: this means trying to ensure that their work cannot be used by others to abuse human rights
 - **fulfil** human rights: this means doing work that actively helps other people be able to enjoy all their human rights

 ## Checklist